-Joint surgery is a painful experience and the nursing and medical staff will work with you to manage your pain relief as much as possible to allow you to:
+Joint surgery is a painful experience and the nursing and medical staff will work with you to manage your pain relief as effectively as possible to allow you to:

-- Be comfortable so you can have periods of rest - Have reduced levels of pain so you can do your exercises

-Recover as soon as possible and return to your daily activities a single spinal injection (an epidural infusion) or;
+- be comfortable so you can have periods of rest - have reduced levels of pain so you can do your exercises - recover as soon as possible and return to your daily activities.

 It is important that you communicate your degree of pain to the staff.
-You will be regularly asked to rate your pain using the numbers from '0' to '10': '0' is no pain at all and '10' is extreme, excruciating pain.
+You will be regularly asked to rate your pain using the numbers from "0" to "10": "0" is no pain at all and "10" is extreme, excruciating pain.
 This will be used to help us gauge how effective the pain relief method is.